At least 5 minutes. Try to make time for this practice at least once per week.

 How to Do It

-Ask a friend, family member, colleague, romantic partner, or other acquaintance to tell you about a good thing that happened to him or her today.
-It does not matter what type of event or how important it was, as long as it was a positive thing that happened to him or her and he or she feels comfortable discussing it.
+Ask a friend, family member, colleague, romantic partner, or other acquaintance to tell you about a good thing that happened to them today.
+It does not matter what type of event or how important it was, as long as it was a positive thing that happened to them and they feel comfortable discussing it.
+Try to be mindful of your timing—it may be hard for someone to talk about a good experience if they are having a bad day.
+You can also use this exercise to respond when someone spontaneously tells you about a good experience.

 As they share, listen and try to respond in an “active-constructive” manner, meaning that you:

-- Make good eye contact, showing that you are interested in and engaged in what they have to say.
+- To the best of your ability, make good eye contact.
+This shows that they have your full attention and that you are interested in what they have to say.

 - Express positive emotion by smiling, or even cheering (if appropriate!).